 Sometimes, less is more, and with such gorgeous natural texture and a mile-wide smile—what more could a bride ask for from her bridesmaid, really?
-The pretty in pink sweetheart neckline dress and delicate, rose-filled bouquet give her overall look an air of femininity and romance.
+The pretty-in-pink sweetheart neckline dress and delicate, rose-filled bouquet give her overall look an air of femininity and romance.

-Blowouts Make for an Easy, Breezy Wedding Style
+Blowouts Make for an Easy, Breezy Style

-Give a bridesmaid a blowout and she's instantly wedding ready!
+Give a bridesmaid a blowout, and she's instantly wedding ready!
 One word to the wise, though, you may want to plan for a trial run with all your 'maids in advance of the wedding day, as different hair textures tend to hold the volume and waves from a blowout better than others.
 Why not during your bachelorette party?

-Sometimes, It's All About Simple, Straight Locks
+It's All About Simple, Straight Locks

 A full-volume hairstyle would have detracted from what's already a very curated (and very matching) bridesmaid ensemble with so many details to admire—those striking bouquets and cream-colored jumpsuits, even their shoes.
 So instead, the bride smartly kept things sleek and simple, starting with straightened locks and finishing with a mix of low-key, pulled-back hairstyles.

-Go for Classic, Side-Swept Curls
+Go for Classic Side-Swept Curls

 At once refined and demure—a combination of sleek, face-framing strands that leads to a tumbling cascade of your ladies' locks gathered on one shoulder—side-swept curls are a wedding-day classic as the asymmetry of the hairstyle makes for striking group portraits (and many other shots, too).

-Or, Go for Drama With a Tousled Side Braid
+Go for Drama With a Tousled Side Braid

 For a look that's both wildly romantic and full of drama, a thick, tousled side braid makes a head-turning statement.
 (Just envision a Jane Austen heroine riding her horse at full speed through the countryside.)
 We love this hairstyle precisely because it's unexpected and also looks wildly different from every perspective—although this is the Insta-worthy shot.

-French Braids With Jumpsuits Feel So Modern
+French Braids With Jumpsuits Feel Modern

 These bridesmaids are rocking a French braid with their cool-girl jumpsuits, which pair perfectly with the bride's unadorned, floor-sweeping gown and barely there waves.
-The head-to-toe all-white color choice across all three looks gives this tribe a decidedly bridal vibe.
+The head-to-toe white color choice across all three looks gives this tribe a decidedly bridal vibe.

 Leave Your Mismatched 'Dos to the Pros

-Let Her Own Her Personal Style
+Showcase Her Personal Style

 We love brides who let their friends dress up in a way that suits them, yet it still works for their overall wedding style.
-Bridal parties of mismatched looks a trend that's here to stay.
-But how about these face-framing florals for a friend with an ultra-short 'do, that still tie into the bouquet?
+Bridal parties of mismatched looks is a trend that's here to stay.
+But how about these face-framing florals for a friend with an ultra-short 'do that still tie into the bouquet?
 We're totally into it.

 Consider Your Wedding Location

 What sort of hairstyles you and your bridesmaids will be able to rock all day (and night!) varies dramatically depending on where—and in what season—you're getting married.
-In the case of a rugged wilderness location, these twisted, messy and impossibly pretty updos are both functional (no one's going to notice a few flyaways) and so swoon-worthy.
+In the case of a rugged wilderness location, these twisted, messy, and impossibly pretty updos are both functional (no one's going to notice a few flyaways) and so swoon-worthy.

-Think About Their Wedding Day Roles
+Think About Their Wedding-Day Roles